apple/swift-protobuf/FuzzTesting/README.md

 ```

 To build on linux:

 ```
 swift build -c debug -Xswiftc -sanitize=fuzzer,address -Xswiftc -parse-as-library
 ```

 Then the binaries will be found in `.build/release`.

+Note: You can also use `-c release` to build/test in release instead as that
+could find different issues.